 There are loads of choices for restaurants – the first one we went to was called Futamigaura Restaurant.
 Going by how many people were queuing up to dine there, we were expecting to be blown away.
 The food was pretty good, but not worth the price tag – smaller dishes for about 700 Yen but for a decent sized meal, you’re looking at more like 1,350 Yen or more.
 Even then the dishes were not large.

 If you want somewhere really good to grab a bite to eat, I recommend the Palm Beach Restaurant.
 Their main dishes are pizza and pasta.
 If you go there at lunchtime take a look at the lunch set – you can upgrade your meal to include a small salad and a drink for a little extra.
 The pasta dishes are a small but totally delicious.
-I recommend to try the mentaiko (spicy fish eggs) spaghetti for a local flavour.
+I recommend trying the mentaiko (spicy fish eggs) spaghetti for a local flavour.
 The pizza is more generously sized.
 Not super cheap but certainly worth the price.

 How to Get from Fukuoka to Itoshima